 How Effective Is CBD Oil For Treating Inflammation In Gastroparesis?

-It’s safe to presume that where there is pain in the human body there is inflammation.
+It’s safe to presume that where there is a pain in the human body there is inflammation.
 The two go hand in hand.
 Though this question may have been indirectly answered in the previous section, it does no harm to provide more support to drive the point home.
 Thus, to answer this question, we need to look at the results of a 2015 rodent model study and a 2018 alcoholic gastritis patient study.
 The results from these studies will help you understand how effective cannabis therapy is for providing anti-inflammatory effects in Gastroparesis.

 In 2015, researchers set out to investigate the effect of cannabis on gastric acid secretion, gastric ulcers, oxidative stress, and inflammatory markers in the gastric mucosa of pylorus-ligated rats.
 Pylorus ligation is the surgical procedure of tying the pylorus tightly.
-A pylorus is the valve between the stomach and small intestine that opens and closes during digestion.
+A pylorus is a valve between the stomach and small intestine that opens and closes during digestion.
 Cannabis was administered daily for 4 weeks to the rats prior to pylorus ligation in divisions of 5, 10, and 20 mg/kg.

 The study found that when cannabis is administered a month before pylorus ligation in a dose dependant manner produced the following results: